-NRA Youth Education Summit
+NRA Youth Education Summit Application Portal

 Each summer, up to 40 high school students from around the country come together for a week of hands-on learning experiences and networking in our Nation’s Capital through the NRA’s Youth Education Summit (Y.E.S.) program.